IngaViitanen/webshop/README.md

 # Jokkes goggle shop🏂

+A school project where the goal was to build a nature themed webshop with TDD, React and TypeScript

+See the live app here -> https://goggleshop.herokuapp.com/

+## About the app 😎
-Jokkes goggle shop is a demo webshop with a nature theme that sells skigoggles.
-On the site you can add and remove products from the cart.
-You can increase or decrease the quantity of a product directly in the cart.
-You can also search for products by their title.
+Jokkes goggle shop is a fictional webshop that sells skigoggles.
+On the site you can browse the products and search for them by title and add products to the cart.
+You can remove products from the cart and also increase or decrease the quantity of a product directly in the cart.

 This website also has a static user to simulate the feel of a real webshop site where you often have to login to be able to make a purchase.